Cyrah-inc/Blog_CW/notes.md

 ->[AxiosError: Request failed with status code 404] Db not foudn possible error in db -> error 500 server error
 -> code 200

+### add images to your blog
+-> add an image picket screen
+->import : import * as ImagePicker from 'expo-image-picker'

+->in terminal type : npx expo install expo-image-picker ->Remember to restart server after installing node modules ->In the ImagePickerScreen add a function

+        const pickImage = async ()=>{
+        let result = await ImagePicker.launchImageLibraryAsync({
+            mediaTypes: ImagePicker.MediaTypeOptions.All,
+            allowsEditing: true,
+            aspect:[3,4],
+            quality: 1,
+        });

+This function allows us to pick an image from the device

+-> Remeber to use conditional rendering for the image tag to avoid errors

+### Using Camera in RN
+-> In terminal type : npx expo install expo-camera